Academic calendar: http://registrar.columbia.edu/event/academic-calendar

 A summary of the topics that will be tested on the qualifying exam can be found here while a set of thorough lecture notes on each of the 6 sections can be found here.
-Below is a collection of all of the qualifying exams and solutions dating back to 2004:
+Below is a collection of all of the qualifying exams and solutions dating back to 2016 (excluding 2017):

-For details on graduate student fellowships, check this place.
+For details on internal graduate student fellowships, check this place.
+For resources on external funding opportunities, visit the external funding page.

 Stipends & taxes: